mlehmoine/valvar/README.md

     val email: String
 )
 ```
-Did you notice that annotation, `@@GenerateRepository`?
+Did you notice that annotation, `@GenerateRepository`?
 When the project builds, it will generate a CRUD repository
 for the `UserDto` class.
 The repository will be named `UserDtoRepository`.
 It will have methods
 like
  - `findById`